News from Our Project Partnerships: Highlights 2019

 In November, a delegation from Bukhara visited Bonn to find out more about food hygiene and related topics and engage in a professional exchange against the backdrop of a growing hotel and catering industry in Uzbekistan.
 An extensive program included visits to various caterers and larger restaurants as well as meetings with food inspectors in Bonn.

-A delegation from the Sichuan province government will visit Bonn in December to find out more about the German (dual) vocational training system.
-A lecture will be given at the Bonn / Rhine-Sieg Chamber of Industry and Commerce.
-Meetings will also include a discussion with the coordinating officer for municipal training at Bonn’s city administration.
+A delegation from the Sichuan province government visited Bonn in December to find out more about the German (dual) vocational training system.
+A lecture was given at the Bonn / Rhine-Sieg Chamber of Industry and Commerce.
+Meetings also included a discussion with the coordinating officer for municipal training at Bonn’s city administration.